backstage/backstage/packages/core-components/api-report.md

 };

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "Breadcrumbs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function Breadcrumbs(props: Props_21): JSX.Element;

-// Warning: (ae-missing-release-tag) "BreadcrumbsClickableTextClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type BreadcrumbsClickableTextClassKey = 'root';

-// Warning: (ae-missing-release-tag) "BreadcrumbsStyledBoxClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type BreadcrumbsStyledBoxClassKey = 'root';

 // Warning: (ae-forgotten-export) The symbol "IconComponentProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "BrokenImageIcon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function BrokenImageIcon(props: IconComponentProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "ButtonType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function Button(props: ButtonProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "ButtonProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type ButtonProps = ButtonProps_2 & Omit<LinkProps, 'variant' | 'color'>;

-// Warning: (ae-missing-release-tag) "CardActionsTopRightClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type CardActionsTopRightClassKey = 'root';

 // Warning: (ae-forgotten-export) The symbol "CardTabProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "CardTab" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function CardTab(props: PropsWithChildren<CardTabProps>): JSX.Element;

-// Warning: (ae-missing-release-tag) "CardTabClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type CardTabClassKey = 'root' | 'selected';

-// Warning: (ae-missing-release-tag) "CatalogIcon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function CatalogIcon(props: IconComponentProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "ChatIcon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function ChatIcon(props: IconComponentProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "ClosedDropdownClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ClosedDropdownClassKey = 'icon';

-// Warning: (ae-missing-release-tag) "CodeSnippet" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function CodeSnippet(props: CodeSnippetProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "CodeSnippetProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface CodeSnippetProps {
   customStyle?: any;